airswap/airswap-about/frequently-asked-questions.md

 ### How do I stake on AirSwap?

-You can stake your AST on the [Codefi Activate platform](https://activate.codefi.network/staking/airswap/governance).
+You can stake your AST on the [Member Dashboard](https://dao.airswap.eth.limo/).

 ### What are the rules of staking?